AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement.md

 $h_0$ = elevation of water level with reference to the valve
 **Note:** While the derivation uses a hypochlorinator as an example, we will just consider a bucket of water from now on to avoid saying 'hypochlorite solution' instead of 'water'.

-This equation has consistently been a source of confusion for students, and its nuances are thoroughly explained in the derivation.
+This equation has consistently been a source of confusion for students, and its nuances are thoroughly explained in the derivation, which you are recommended to read.
 These nuances will be quickly summarized below:

 - $t_{Design}$ is **NOT** the time it takes to drain the tank.
-It is the time that it _would_ take to drain the tank _if_ the flow rate at time $t = 0$, $Q_0$, were the flow rate for the entire time. $t_{Design}$ was used in the derivation to simplify the equation, which is why it exists.
+It is the time that it _would_ take to drain the tank _if_ the flow rate at time $t = 0$, $Q_0$, were the flow rate forever, whic hit is not. $t_{Design}$ was used in the derivation to simplify the equation, which is why this potentially confusing parameter exists.
 The actual time it takes to drain the tank lies somewhere between $t_{Design}$ and $2 \cdot t_{Design}$.
 - $h_{Tank}$ is not the same as $h_{0}$. $h_{Tank}$ is the height of water level in the tank with reference to the tank bottom. $h_{0}$ is the water level in the tank with reference to the valve.
 Therefore, $h_{0} \geq h_{Tank}$ is true if the valve is located at or below the bottom of the tank.
 If the tank is elevated far above the valve, then the $h_{0} > > h_{Tank}$.
 If the valve is at the same elevation as the bottom of the tank, then $h_{0} = h_{Tank}$.
 Please refer to the image above to clarify $h_{0}$ and $h_{Tank}$.
 Also note that both $h_{Tank}$ and $h_{0}$ are not variables, they are constants which are defined by the initial state of the system, when the water just begins to flow.

-You may have noticed that this is not a hole-in-a-bucket scenario, as there is a valve involved and therefore there are minor losses.
+"How does this 'tank-with-a-valve' scenario differ from the 'hole-in-a-bucket' scenario?" you might ask.
 If you would like, you may go through the derivation on your own, using the orifice equation instead of the minor loss equation for the first step.
 If you do so, you'll find that the equation remains almost the same, the only difference is that the $\frac{h_{Tank}}{h_0}$ term drops out for an orifice, as $h_{Tank} = h_0$.
+The big difference in the systems lies with the flexibility of the valve.
+It can be tightened or loosened to change the flow rate, whereas changing the size of an orifice multiple times in a row is not easy nor recommended.

 Thanks to the derivation, we have an expression of flow out of the system as a function of time.
-To complete our understanding, we need another expression for water/solution level as a function of time.
+To complete our understanding, we need another expression for water/solution level $h$ (or
+$\Delta h$) as a function of time.
 Fortunately, this is very easy to find.
-Both the orifice equation for the hole-in-a-bucket scenario and the minor loss equation for the hypochlorinator-valve scenario have flow that is proportional to the square root of the driving head, $Q \propto h$.
-We can use this proportionality to come up with an equation relating the height of the water to the flow of water:
+Both the orifice equation for the hole-in-a-bucket scenario and the minor loss equation for the 'tank-with-a-valve' scenario have flow that is proportional to the square root of the driving head, $Q \propto h$.
+We can use this proportionality to come up with an equation relating the height of the water to the flow of water using the flow and height at time $t = 0$ as a reference:

 $$\frac{Q}{Q_0} = \sqrt{\frac{h}{h_0}}$$